-Recently covered by Bon Appetit magazine and USA Today, it may have taken more than a decade for national publications to catch on, but Buffalonians have been obsessed—and rightly so—with the West Side Bazaar since its inception.
+Covered by Bon Appetit magazine and USA Today, it may have taken more than a decade for national publications to catch on, but Buffalonians have been obsessed—and rightly so—with the Bazaar since its inception.

-An incubator supported by WEDI, an economic development organization, it nurtures new restaurateurs and retailers from their inception until it’s their time to leave the nest, supporting them with a variety of resources.
-This focus has allowed the West Side Bazaar to provide a firm foundation for dozens of entrepreneurs over the years, many of whom go on to open brick and mortar restaurants.
+Previously known as the West Side Bazaar at its former location, this incubator supported by WEDI, an economic development organization, nurtures new restaurateurs and retailers from their inception until it’s their time to leave the nest, supporting them with a variety of resources.
+This focus has allowed the Downtown Bazaar to provide a firm foundation for dozens of entrepreneurs over the years, many of whom go on to open brick and mortar restaurants.

-Many—if not most—of the operators inside WSB would be included in the shortlists above, so save yourself the trouble of choosing one cuisine and head to WSB to savor sundry scintillating servings of food with origins that span the globe.
+Many—if not most—of the operators inside the bazaar would be included in the shortlists above, so save yourself the trouble of choosing one cuisine and head to their new downtown location to savor sundry scintillating servings of food with origins that span the globe.